AlanBalu/GeorgetownHungry/README.md

 Alexa skill to ask what Leo O'Donovan Dining Hall is serving today.
 Developed by Alan Balu, March 2018, version 2.0. copyright 2018.

+Invoke the skill by saying:   "ask leos for the ______ menu"
+   - You can say Breakfast, Lunch, Dinner, Sazon, Launch, Five Spice, Bodega, or Olive Branch for the blank space above.

 Invoke the skill by saying (1) :   "ask leos for the ______ menu"
   - You can say Breakfast, Lunch, or Dinner for the blank space above.